RotherOSS/doc-otobo-installation/content/updating.rst

 .. warning::

     Don't proceed without a complete backup of your system.
-You can use also the :ref:`backup-restore` script for this.
+You can use also the :doc:`backup-restore` script for this.

 Step 3: Install the New Release
 -------------------------------